RahmadAmri/RahmadAmri/README.md

 ### 👨‍💻 About Me

 I’m a certified Full-Stack JavaScript Developer with a strong foundation in web development and modern JavaScript frameworks.
-I enjoy turning complex problems into elegant, efficient code and building applications that provide meaningful user experiences.
+I enjoy turning complex problems into efficient code.

 - 🎓 Graduate of **Hacktiv8 Indonesia – Full-Stack JavaScript Immersive Bootcamp**
 - 💼 Actively seeking roles as a Software Developer